sailpoint-oss/developer.sailpoint.com/docs/extensibility/transforms/operations/username-generator.md

     > **Note** that you can leverage `$uniqueCounter` here to automatically increment a counter if the generated value is not available and you want to try appending numeric values (i.e., 1, 2, 3, etc.) instead of progressing beyond the current pattern.

 - **Optional Attributes**
-  - **sourceCheck** - This boolean value (true/false) indicates whether the generator must check only the IdentityNow database's representation of accounts for uniqueness, or whether it must query the target system directly.
+  - **sourceCheck** - This boolean value (true/false) indicates whether the generator must check only the Identity Security Cloud database's representation of accounts for uniqueness, or whether it must query the target system directly.
 If no value is provided, the attribute defaults to `false`.
     - `true` indicates the generator must check the target system directly.
 The generator only respects this setting if the system supports the `getObject` functionality.
 For systems that lack the ability to query for single account objects, the generator ignores this setting and defaults to `false`.
 The generator only checks the attribute identified in the account schema as the `accountID`.
-    - `false` indicates the generator must check only the IdentityNow database of accounts.
+    - `false` indicates the generator must check only the Identity Security Cloud database of accounts.
 The generator only checks the `accountID`.

 ## Examples